You are currently viewing Springs Preserve Las Vegas – What You Need to Know Before You GoPin

 Seasonal: Butterfly Habitat

-Although it’s only opened seasonally (April 1 through May 29, 2023), the Butterfly Habitat is a popular exhibit at the Springs Preserve.
+Although it’s only opened seasonally (October 5 to November 25, 2024), the Butterfly Habitat is a popular exhibit at the Springs Preserve.
 You wander through the habitat while the butterflies from all over the world fly around you.

 Butterflies creep me out, so I haven’t been yet, but maybe we’ll have Jacob check it out at some point.